featured image

 The Multi-Queue Cloning Problem

 All N prompt IDs are registered against a shared BatchState object.
 As each execution completes and results flow through the save and compositor nodes, they call back into the state manager.
 Only when the final result arrives does the state manager signal the compositor to assemble the grid.
-The entire batch behaves as one unit from the user’s perspective, while the underlying runtime sees only independent prompt executions — which is exactly what it was designed to handle.

 What Building This Taught Me